daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>Higher performance</summary>

-Unmodifiable lists have the performance drawbacks of read-only lists (see [Benefits over read-only lists](#benefits-over-read-only-lists)) but even worse due to the extra layer of indirection caused by the wrapper object.
+Unmodifiable lists have similar performance drawbacks as read-only lists (see [Benefits over read-only lists](#benefits-over-read-only-lists)) but slightly worse due to the extra layer of indirection caused by the view wrapper.

 </details>